yorkyabroad/rasa-chat-ex/README.md

-# Weather Chatbot with Rasa
+# Rasa Weather Bot

-A conversational AI chatbot built with Rasa framework that provides weather information to users.
+A Rasa-powered chatbot that provides weather information and forecasts using the OpenWeather API.

 ## Features

-- Real-time weather information retrieval
+- Get current weather for any location
-- Natural language understanding for weather-related queries
+- Get weather forecasts for up to 3 days
-- Support for multiple conversation flows
+- Compare weather conditions
-- Automated testing and continuous integration
+- Get random interesting facts

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.8 or higher
-- Rasa framework
+- Rasa 3.0 or higher
-- Weather API credentials (see `.env.example`)
+- OpenWeather API key

 ## Installation